 A software error is an error that causes a website, webshop, app, or any other software to suddenly not work or behave strangely in some situations.
 This usually happens because of a bug in the code, or because an external system is not working as expected.

 Software errors can be very frustrating because they often occur at the most inconvenient times, and in unexpected corners of your system.

-- Failure to foresee a specific user action or behavior;
+- Failed to foresee a specific user action or behavior;

 - Made a definite error;

 - Forgot to check if the data required to complete an action is missing or incorrect;

 - Utilized an external system that is offline or delivers incorrect data;